autumn-info-442a/team-e/HW2.md

 <img src="/public/img/pendingjoin.png" width="700">

 When viewing a group as a user that has already joined, the recent posts in that group will appear in chronological order.
+Users can like and comment on posts they choose.

+<img src="/public/img/groupblog.png" width="700">

 When creating a post, a title and description are required.
 An image is optional.
+The user can hit the back button to return to the recent posts within the group.

-<img src="/public/img/groupblog.png" width="700">
+<img src="/public/img/createpost.png" width="700">

-Users can like and comment on posts they choose.
 When hitting submit post, the user will be prompted with a confirmation message in which they can cancel and continue editing their post, or confirm the post to the group.

-<img src="/public/img/createpost.png" width="700">

 <img src="/public/img/postconfirmation.png" width="700">

 My Groups will show the groups that the user has joined, allowing for quick access.

+<img src="/public/img/mygroups.png" width="700">

 If the user is an admin, they will be able to see pending join requests under the Admin Groups tab where they can either decline or accept the potential group member.

-<img src="/public/img/mygroups.png" width="700">

 <img src="/public/img/admintab.png" width="700">

+The admin user will be prompted a confirmation message if they would like to admit the new user to the group.

 <img src="/public/img/adminadmit.png" width="700">